aditya123473892/wagtail/Collections-pre-RFC.md

 ## Search

 Users will only see search results for the contents of collections they have view/use permissions on.
-Users with view/use permissions on multiple collections should be able to filter search results by collection.
-If there are multiple collections, the collection assigned to each image or document should be indicated in the search results.
+Users with view/use permissions on multiple collections will be able to filter search results by collection.
+If there are multiple collections, the collection assigned to each image or document will be indicated in the search results.

 ## Migrations